-Under the terms of the assignment agreement and the finder's services agreement, the Company made one-time milestone payments of \$400 in 2013 upon the dosing of the first human subject with A-101 40% Topical Solution in the Company's Phase 2 clinical trial.
+Under the terms of the assignment agreement and the finder's services agreement, the Company made one-time milestone payments of \$400 in 2013 upon the dosing of the first human subject with ESKATA in the Company's Phase 2 clinical trial.
 There are no remaining potential milestone payments under the assignment agreement.
-Under the finder's services agreement, the Company made a one-time milestone payment of \$300 in the year ended December 31, 2016 upon the dosing of the first human subject with A-101 40% Topical Solution in the Company's Phase 3 clinical trial and is obligated to make additional milestone payments of up to \$1,000 in the aggregate upon the achievement of specified development and regulatory milestones and up to \$4,500 upon the achievement of specified commercial milestone payment as general and administrative expense in the year ended December 31, 2016.
-Under each of the assignment agreement and the finder's services agreement, the Company is also obligated to pay royalties on sales of A-101 or related products, at low single-digit percentages of net sales, subject to reduction in specified circumstances.
+Under the finder's services agreement, the Company made one-time milestone payments of \$300 in the year ended December 31, 2016 upon the dosing of the first human subject with ESKATA in the Company's Phase 3 clinical trial and \$1,000 in the year ended December 31, 2017 upon the achievement of specified regulatory milestones.
+The Company is obligated to make additional payments of up to \$4,500 upon the achievement of specified commercial milestones under the finder's services agreement.
+The Company recorded both milestone payments made under the finder's services agreement as general and administrative expense in the consolidated statement of operations.
+Under each of the assignment agreement and the finder's services agreement, the Company is also obligated to pay royalties on sales of ESKATA or related products, at low single-digit percentages of net sales, subject to reduction in specified circumstances.
 The Company has not made any royalty payments to date under either agreement.
-Both agreements will terminate upon the expiration of the last pending, viable patent claim of the patents acquired under the assignment agreement.
+Both agreements will terminate upon the expiration of the last pending, viable patent claim of the patents acquired under the assignment agreement, but no sooner than 15 years from the effective date of the agreements.